written at the behest of the family:

 Louisville slugger, threw rubber rats at the audience and doused fans with beer.

-By the mid-1990s, Marchello’s sons Gene and Stefan had replaced original band members and three new studio CDs were released with this lineup: Tasty Seconds (1996), Let's Have Another Beer (2000) and Play Dum (2002).
+By the mid-1990s, Marchello’s son Gene had replaced both guitarists and three new studio CDs were released with this lineup: Tasty Seconds (1996), Let's Have Another Beer (2000) and Play Dum (2002).
 Fans considered the new music some of Peppi’s best writing.

 The Good Rats were inducted into the Long Island Music Hall of Fame in 2008 and were referred to by Rolling Stone Magazine